Examples

 Insert foreground

-procedure and adjust the color tag as necessary. - (optional) If you want the foreground to be offset to the current layer rather than the image canvas, place this procedure after
+action and adjust the color tag as necessary. - (optional) For Export Layers, if you want the foreground to be offset to the current layer rather than the image canvas, place this action after

 Resize to layer size